x4mazing/ECTextEditorCSE3150/README.md

 # ECTextEditorCSE3150 C++ MVC, Observer, Command

-This was a school project that was assigned by my professor.
-The purpose was the implement MVC using a modification of a simple C text editor called Kilo there is File I/O, undo/redo, and search/replace functionality implemented along with multipage navigation.
+This was a school project that was assigned by my professor.\n The purpose was the implement MVC using a modification of a simple C text editor called Kilo.\n there is File I/O, undo/redo, and search/replace functionality implemented along with multipage navigation.\n\n

 to run just enter:
 >make